lizleano/Pymaceuticals/README.md

 * During the treatment, the mice treated with Infubinol had the highest mortality rate (63%).

-* Overall, Capomulin treatment gave the most favorable outcome in the tumor growth (-13%), metastatic sites (1.5), and the mortality rate (16%)
+* Overall, Capomulin treatment gave the most favorable outcome in the tumor growth (-13%), metastatic sites (1.5), and the survival rate (84%)